 Under section 130.1(6)(d) of the Income Tax Act, a MIC is not permitted to have fewer than 20 shareholders and no shareholder may be a "specified shareholder" as described below under "6.
 Certain Canadian Federal Income Tax Considerations".
-For these purposes, a trust governed by a registered pension plan or a deferred profit sharing plan is counted as four shareholders for the purpose of determining the number of shareholders and one shareholder for the purpose of determining if a shareholder is a specified shareholder.
-Further, a trust governed by a registered retirement savings plan, deferred profit sharing plan, registered retirement income fund or tax-free savings account is generally counted as one shareholder for the purpose of determining the number of shareholders and for determining if a shareholder is a specified shareholder.
+For these purposes, a trust governed by a registered pension plan or a deferred profit sharing plan is counted as four shareholders for the purpose of determining the number of shareholder.
+Further, a trust governed by a registered retirement savings plan, deferred profit sharing plan, registered retirement income fund or tax-free savings account is generally counted as one shareholder for the purpose of determining if a shareholder is a specified shareholder.
 Subscribers for Preferred Shares are required to confirm their knowledge of these restrictions at the time they subscribe for Preferred Shares.